0x2bc/Joystream/Storage working group Objectives and Key Results - 2.md

 - Geographic Location
 - Resilience

-Detailed quality criteria for Storage Providers was outlined [here](https://github.com/Joystream/community-repo/blob/master/governance/Storage_WG_OKR.md).
+Detailed quality criteria for Storage Providers were outlined [here](https://github.com/Joystream/community-repo/blob/master/governance/Storage_WG_OKR.md).

 Based on that, a new OKR system with “quantitative” criteria was developed.